Skip to main content

 Climate And Weather

 Gullfoss experiences a subpolar oceanic climate with cool summers and cold winters, though conditions are somewhat moderated compared to Iceland's interior highlands.
 Summer temperatures typically range from 8-15°C, while winter temperatures average around -5 to 0°C but can drop significantly lower during cold spells.
 The falls never completely freeze due to their volume and velocity, though spectacular ice formations build up on surrounding rocks during winter, transforming the landscape into a frozen wonderland.
-Precipitation averages approximately 1,200 millimeters annually, falling as rain in summer and snow in winter.
+Precipitation averages approximately 1,200 millimetres annually, falling as rain in summer and snow in winter.
 The waterfall generates its own microclimate, with perpetual spray creating mist that drifts across viewing areas depending on wind direction.
 Wind exposure is significant given the open highland location, making layered, windproof clothing essential regardless of season.

 Human History

 Gullfoss has been known to Icelanders throughout the country's settlement history, though its remote location meant it featured mainly in the lives of local farmers rather than playing a central role in national affairs.
 The falls and surrounding land belonged for generations to farmers at the Brattholt farmstead, who used the area for grazing and considered the waterfall a dramatic but essentially practical part of their landscape.
-The modern history of Gullfoss is defined by the early 20th century fight against hydroelectric development, when foreign investors proposed damming the falls for power generation.
+The modern history of Gullfoss is defined by the early 20th-century fight against hydroelectric development, when foreign investors proposed damming the falls for power generation.
 Sigríður Tómasdóttir, daughter of the Brattholt farmer, became legendary for her opposition, reportedly threatening to throw herself into the falls if the project proceeded.
-Though her direct influence on the outcome is debated by historians, she became a symbol of Icelandic environmental protection, commemorated by a memorial plaque near the falls.
+[1] Though her direct influence on the outcome is debated by historians, she became a symbol of Icelandic environmental protection and is commemorated by a memorial plaque near the falls.

 Park History